tgracchus/distsys-class/README.markdown

 - Extremely high availability and durability, tunable write latency
   - Low read latencies: can respond from closest replica
   - Especially valuable for geographic distribution
 - Requires garbage collection!
+(Garbage collectoin algorithms)
   - But there are good ways to do this

 ### Mutable identities

-- Pointers to immutable values
+- Pointers to immutable values (ID -> identity (refence) -> value )) ()
 - Pointers are small!
 Only metadata!
   - Can fit huge numbers of pointers on a small DB
-  - Good candidate for consensus services or relational DBs
+  - Good candidate for consensus services or relational DBs (store identity in relational)
 - And typically, not many pointers in the system
-  - Your entire DB could be represented by a single pointer
+  - Your entire DB could be represented by a single pointer (https://en.wikipedia.org/wiki/Hash_array_mapped_trie)
   - Datomic only has ~5 identities
-- Strongly consistent operations over identities can be *backed* by immutable HA storage
+- Strongly consistent operations over identities can be *backed* by immutable (the values are here) HA storage
   - Take advantage of AP storage latencies and scale
   - Take advantage of strong consistency over small datasets provided by